Skip to main content

 Exceptional team fostering a differentiated culture

-We leverage a variety of networks, including our own Dynamos, to recruit potential candidates and have an equitable process to evaluate candidates for roles based on technical qualifications as well as fit within our organization.
+We leverage a variety of networks, including our own Dynamos, to recruit potential candidates and promote equal opportunity in how we evaluate candidates for roles based on technical qualifications as well as fit within our organization.
 New employees benefit from a robust onboarding program that includes a comprehensive online platform accessible from the moment that a candidate accepts their offer to prepare new Dynamos for their first day and beyond.
-After the first day of in-person orientation, employees utilize onboarding modules, including information on Dyne’s platform, pipeline, benefits, and culture.
-One-on-one meetings with Dynamos across the business are scheduled prior to an employee’s arrival to ensure they feel welcomed and are familiar with colleagues and their areas of expertise.
-In addition, new employees work closely with their manager to plan and execute performance and development goals.
+After the first day of in-person orientation, new Dynamos utilize onboarding modules, including information on Dyne’s platform, pipeline, benefits, and culture.
+Dynamos have scheduled one-on-one cross-functional meetings over the first few weeks of joining Dyne to ensure they feel welcomed and become familiar with colleagues and their areas of expertise.
+In addition, new employees work closely with their manager to plan and execute performance goals.

 Beyond onboarding, professional development takes on many forms at Dyne.
 We encourage Dynamos to undertake stretch roles, projects, and assignments to learn as part of cross-functional teams.
-In 2023, we started the year with a Core Values Day, where employees dedicated an entire day to in-depth focus on our core values through interactive exercises with our cross-functional colleagues.
-After this truly impactful kick off, we offered over 12 diverse courses and coaching sessions totaling over 120 hours of formal development opportunities.
+In 2024, we offered more than 10 different courses and coaching sessions totaling over 120 hours of formal development opportunities.
 Targeted subject areas included: manager effectiveness, clear and impactful communication, taking charge of your career, giving and receiving feedback, effective presentation development and delivery, and gaining insight into self-awareness and interpersonal dynamics.
-At Dyne, we prioritize regular feedback and hold “Dyne Development Discussions (3D)” during one week each quarter.
+At Dyne, we prioritize regular feedback and hold “Dyne Development Discussions (3D)” one week per quarter.
 We set aside time for these “3D Weeks” for managers and employees to meet and discuss performance and career development.
-These weeks are about building strong relationships and driving meaningful conversations between managers and their teams.
+These weeks foster strong relationships and drive meaningful conversations between managers and their teams.

-We recognize the importance of creating an environment that encourages diverse perspectives, backgrounds, and creative approaches to advancing innovative therapeutics – it makes us stronger and better positioned to achieve our mission.
+We recognize the importance of creating an environment that encourages diverse perspectives, backgrounds, and creative approaches to advancing innovative, targeted therapeutics – it makes us stronger and better positioned to achieve our mission.
 We also unite in dedication to our core values, which are the foundation of our company culture.

 Our Core Values